sassoftware/sas-prog-for-r-users/README.md

 *Note:* Because you cannot modify its configuration, SAS University Edition does not support integration with R.  You will still be able to complete Chapters 1 through 7 without the R integration.

+# Licensing
+You can obtain a copy of the license at [LICENSE.txt](https://github.com/sassoftware/sas-prog-for-r-users/blob/master/LICENSE)

+Copyright SAS Institute.